hpcleuven/vsc-gitirods/README.md

 # vsc-gitirods

 The goal of this project is to help researchers in the logging of their research-milestones in iRODS.
 These milestones, or checkpoints, are decided by researchers once they reach to some meaningful output for their research using a git repository.
-Therefore, a computational experiment output together with attached some metadata and a picture of all codes and inputs used to generate those results should automatically be stored in iRODS.
+Therefore, a computational experiment output together with attached some metadata and a picture of all codes and inputs used to generate those results should automatically and istantly be stored in iRODS.

 To this end, vsc-gitirods offers an integrated workflow triggered by the post-commit hook in order to upload checkpoints in iRODS.